Domestic canary: In the United States

+Due to World War I halting the import of canaries from Europe (especially Germany and Great Britain), American enthusiasts increasingly sought to breed the birds locally, and this hobby led to the creation of clubs as those that existed in Europe.
+Canary imports to America peaked just before the Great Depression, in 1929.
+Germany and Britain going to war once again led to another decline in importing, and it never recovered to pre-Depression levels after the end of World War II.
+By the 1970s, partly due to changing public tastes, canaries had declined in popularity and there were now more parrots and other exotic birds being imported.
+In the bigger picture, by the end of the 20th century pet birds had declined significantly and now amount to only a fraction of American households who instead own cats or dogs as pets.

+Five sitting U.S. presidents have kept a canary as a pet in office.
+The first of these was John Tyler (1841–45) and the most recent was John F. Kennedy (1961–63).
+The yellow canary of the Kennedys belonged to the president's daughter, Caroline, and was named Robin.
+Robin died in 1962 and was buried in the backyard of the White House.
+No sitting president since Kennedy's successor, Lyndon B. Johnson (who kept lovebirds) has kept birds in the White House.

 Competitions

 Canaries are judged in competitions following the annual molt in the summer.
 This means that in the Northern Hemisphere the show season generally begins in October or November and runs through December or January.
 Birds can only be shown by the persons who raised them.
 A show bird must have a unique band on its leg indicating the year of birth, the band number, and the club to which the breeder belongs.

 There are many canary shows all over the world.
 The world show (C.O.M. - Confederation Ornithologique Mondiale) is held in Europe each year and attracts thousands of breeders.
 As many as 20,000 birds are brought together for this competition.

+Human use

 Miner's canary

 Mice were used as sentinel species for use in detecting carbon monoxide in British coal mining from around 1896, after the idea had been suggested in 1895 by John Scott Haldane.
-Toxic gases such as carbon monoxide or asphyxiant gases such as methane in the mine would affect small warm-blooded animals before affecting the miners, since their respiratory exchange is more rapid than in humans.
+Toxic gases such as carbon monoxide, asphyxiant gases such as carbon dioxide and explosive gases like methane in the mine would affect small warm-blooded animals before affecting the miners, since their respiratory exchange is more rapid than in humans.
 A mouse will be affected by carbon monoxide within a few minutes, while a human will have an interval of 20 times as long.
 Later, canaries were found to be more sensitive and a more effective indicator as they showed more visible signs of distress.
 Their use in mining is documented from around 1900.
-The birds were sometimes kept in carriers which had small oxygen bottles attached to revive the birds.
-The use of miners' canaries in British mines was phased out in 1986.
+The birds were sometimes kept in carriers which had small oxygen bottles attached to revive them.